gaf3-graveyard/speech-daemon/README.md

-# node-speech-daemon
+# speech-daemon
-Daemon for speaking on a Node
+Daemon for speaking

 Note: This can only be built only actual Raspberry Pi